Health meets Food Advisory Board

 Certified on August 1, 2016.

-Dr. Anne VanBeber, a Nutritional Sciences faculty member at Texas Christian University (TCU) since 1992, has served as department chair since 1998.
+Dr. Anne VanBeber, CCMS, has been a Nutritional Sciences faculty member at Texas Christian University (TCU) since 1992 where she served as department chair for 22 years.
 She received a BS from Texas Tech University and earned the MS and PhD from Texas Woman’s University.
 A Registered and Licensed Dietitian, Dr. VanBeber was named a Fellow of the Academy of Nutrition and Dietetics in 2015.
 Current TCU teaching responsibilities include Food Preparation, Meal Management, Gourmet Foods, Food and Culture, and Veganism and Sustainability.
-Dr. VanBeber was named an Outstanding Dietetics Educator by the Texas Academy of Nutrition and Dietetics in 2001 and was honored by TCU with the Dean’s Teaching Award for significant and meritorious achievement in teaching in 2009.
+Dr. VanBeber was named an Outstanding Dietetics Educator by the Texas Academy of Nutrition and Dietetics in 2001 and was honored by TCU with the Dean’s Teaching Award 2009 and the College of Science and Engineering Award for Distinguished Achievement as a Creative Teacher and Scholar in 2018.

-Dr. VanBeber was instrumental in bringing the Goldring Center for Culinary Medicine program to Fort Worth in 2014 where she has subsequently enhanced the nutrition training of medical and allied health students from the University of North Texas Health Science Center for the past five years.
+Dr. VanBeber was instrumental in bringing the Goldring Center for Culinary Medicine (Health Meets Food) program to Fort Worth in 2014.
+In a collaboration between TCU, UT Southwestern Moncrief Cancer Center, and the University of North Texas Health Science Center, she has worked to enhance the nutrition training of over 200 medical and allied health students.
 An accomplished author, Dr. VanBeber has published over 30 refereed articles in professional journals, 13 articles in professional newsletters/magazines, and five chapters in reference books.
 She has conducted numerous presentations at state and national professional meetings and enjoys presenting food and nutrition-related programs to community and public organizations.
 Dr. VanBeber is a sought-after nutrition expert who has been quoted in Today’s Dietitian, Better Homes and Gardens, Cooking Light, Yoga Journal, Arthritis Today, Family Circle, Woman’s Health, Fitness, Oxygen, Looking Good Now, She Knows Low Carb, and Fort Worth Texas magazines as well as in other electronic and print media.

 Ileana Vargas, MD